zaldre/blog/content/posts/esoaks.md

 After updating the secret value in Key Vault (via CLI or the Portal), the External Secret will automatically sync the change to your Kubernetes secret on the next refresh.

 ---
-That's all for this post, Hope you found it useful, If there's any information you want clarified, thoughts, opinions, please do let me know
+That's all for this post.
+I hope you found it useful.
+If there's any information you want clarified, thoughts, or opinions, please do let me know.

 <a href="mailto:zaldre@zaldre.com">zaldre@zaldre.com</a>